codifice/blog/content/_index.md

 <br class="clear" />

 > #### Available from 2nd March, 2020
-> I’m looking for a varied role where I can thrive as a capable and accomplished
+> I’m looking forward to a varied role where I can thrive as a capable and accomplished
 > hands-on technical lead and grow my architecture expertise.
 I offer experience in
 > a range of industries and a track record of proven delivery success.
->
-> Contact me to see how I can help your business!